JoeyNiestroy/Ordinal-Classification-Penalty/README.md

 ### Model and Training

 See the attached .py files for specfics on the models and training hyperparameters.
-The base model is a very simple CNN based model.
+The base model is a very simple CNN based model (<10M parameters).
 Both control and KL models were trained for 50 epochs at a fixed lr and testing on a subset of clean data for MSE

 ### Gaussian Target Distribution

-To construct a smoother target distribution, a Gaussian mound is created around the correct class label, assigning a probability to each class based on its distance from the correct class.
+To construct a smoother target distribution, a Gaussian mound is created around the correct class label and rescaled.
+Currently done in numpy from testing but could easly be converted to pytoch.

 ```python
 import numpy as np